 The Emergency Notification System will be tested periodically to ensure it is in good working order in case of an actual emergency or an emergency drill.

-- When the test begins, the Office of College Communications will send a message indicating that the system is being tested using the procedure described above.
+- When the test begins, the Office of Marketing and Communications will send a message indicating that the system is being tested using the procedure described above.

 - At the conclusion of the test, an e-mail will be sent to Colby-Sawyer College faculty, staff and students advising them that the test is concluded and any further emergency notifications should be considered real.